HomeResource CenterFleas On Dogs

 • Do I only need to kill adult fleas?

 Fleas can survive in even the harshest of conditions.
-Here’s what you need to know about where dogs get fleas when to look for them, and how fleas end up on your pet.
+Here’s what you need to know about where dogs get fleas, when to look for them, and how they end up on your pet.

 Where do dogs get fleas